Center-preserving irreducible representations of finite groups: Irreducible representations that are center-preserving on a subgroup

 We first consider the case where $\mathscr M_\rA \neq \mathscr M$, that is, where $G$ contains a non-abelian minimal normal subgroup $M$ intersecting $H$ trivially.
 Let $N \leq M$ be a minimal normal subgroup of $HM \cong H \ltimes M$.
 Note that $M$ is a direct product of copies of a non-abelian finite simple group $S$.
 Since $N$ is normal in $M$, it is a (non-trivial) product of some of these copies of $S$; in particular $N$ is non-abelian.
 We set $H' = H N \cong H \ltimes N$.
 By \Cref{lem:semidirect}, the group $H'$ has a faithful irreducible representation $\rho'$ whose restriction to $H$ contains $\rho$.

-As any section of a $\Z[H']$-module $A$ is also a section of $A$ viewed as $\Z[H]$-module, the induction hypothesis is satisfied by the subgroup $H' \leq G$ and its faithful irreducible representation $\rho'$, proving the required conclusion in this case.
+As any subquotient of a $\Z[H']$-module $A$ is also a subquotient of $A$ viewed as $\Z[H]$-module, the induction hypothesis is satisfied by the subgroup $H' \leq G$ and its faithful irreducible representation $\rho'$, proving the required conclusion in this case.